Berkshire County Court Records

 - Appeal from District Court to Appellate Division: fees vary

-- Copies of court documents: $2.50 per page for first four pages, $1.25 per additional page (certified copies carry additional charges)
+- Copies of court documents: $2.50 per page for the first four pages, $1.25 per additional page (certified copies carry additional charges)

-Fees are subject to change; contact the relevant clerk’s office for current amounts.
+Fees are subject to change — contact the relevant clerk's office for current amounts.

 Electronic Filing